Robert J. Bobb Stadium at Hyames Field

 The stadium is divided into eight seating sections, which also bears the name of major donors to the project.
 The sections are as follows: (A) James Moeller, (B) Philip S. Denenfeld, (C) Ed Rossi, (D) 1955 Bronco Baseball Team, (E) Wayne LeNeave, (F) Demetral Family, (G) Ron Jackson and (H) Bill Lajoie.
 The 1955 team collectively raised over $100,000 in support of the stadium renovation project.
 Many of these were "Diamond Club" members, a group of 27 individuals and families who made donations of at least 10K.

 On May 14, 2013, the Brett Freed Player's Lounge was dedicated at Robert J. Bobb Stadium, which is under the grandstand on the home third base dugout side.
-The lounge features a large flat screen tv, sound system, kitchenette, athletic training area and other amenities.
-To learn more about Brett Freed, click here.
+The lounge features a large flat screen TV, sound system, kitchenette, athletic training area and other amenities.

 The playing field is named after former head baseball coach and Athletic Director Judson Hyames and was dedicated in the spring of 1939.
 Hyames coached at WMU from 1922-36, posting a 166-62-2 record during his 15-year tenure.
 He served as the school’s Athletic Director from 1937 until his death in 1949.

 Carved out of a hill alongside Stadium Drive, Hyames Field was able to offer a unique playing environment.
 Features include hill banks down both foul lines, in particular the right field side, which is an open grassy knoll popular with spectators.
 Construction on the venue began in 1934 as a $250,000 Federal Works Project that also included the construction of Waldo Stadium (football).